CodeFactoryLLC/CodeFactory/README.md

 CodeFactory provides support for formatting of source code regardless of target langauges, including the following:

  - T4 integration to support the use of T4 formatting files to emit the target source code to be generated
- - Source formatter an internal CodeFactory formatter that provides granular source format editing
+ - Source formatter an internal CodeFactory formatter which provides granular source format editing

 ### User Interface Management
 CodeFactory integrates natively into the Visual Studio IDE, allowing developers to build their own custom dialog windows which display as native windows inside of Visual Studio.